 Stock condition surveys

-We're currently carrying out stock condition surveys of all our homes to enable us to update the information we hold on them.
+We regularly carry out stock condition surveys of all our homes to enable us to update the information we hold on them.

 Items that will be looked at include the condition, age and predicted renewal date for:

 - painting to any previously painted external areas

 - external doors, windows and canopies

 - plus many more items will be considered.

 Yes - Savills, our appointed surveyors, will need access to the inside and outside of your home.
 They'll be contacting you in the coming weeks to arrange a time to visit.
 All surveyors will carry a Savills photo identification card and a letter from us confirming that we have asked them to visit.

 The survey should only take around 20 minutes.